 Linear correlation captures the relationship in the whole distribution of two data series.
 Therefore, it is not a good measure if dependence characteristics for the extremal sample cases, characterized as contagion in currency data, differ from other sample cases.
 Multivariate extreme value theory provides a good measure for analyzing dependence characteristics for extremal sample cases.
-We have used the same methodology as Poon et al. (2001), who analyze the extreme multivariate dependence of pairs of international equity return series.
+We have used the same methodology as Poon, Rockinger, and Tawn [2001], who analyze the extreme multivariate dependence of pairs of international equity return series.